Carleslc/AudioToText/README.md

 ## Local installation (for users with a powerful GPU)

-If you have a powerful computer with GPU hardware acceleration, you can also run the _jupyter notebook_ in your local machine.
+If you have a powerful computer with GPU hardware acceleration, you can also run the [_AudioToText notebook_](AudioToText.ipynb) in your local machine.

 CPU execution is also available, but it is much slower and the [Cloud]((https://colab.research.google.com/github/Carleslc/AudioToText/blob/master/AudioToText.ipynb)) version is recommended if you do not have a decent GPU.